 These little croissants go fast and are perfect for mornings, parties or your next coffee break.
 Make a batch, throw them into a basket and watch them go.

 Recipe updated, originally posted January 2013.
-Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne
+Since posting this in 2013, we have tweaked the recipe to be more clear and added a recipe video. – Adam and Joanne

 These mini croissants are sinfully easy to make.
 We use a store-bought puff pastry sheet instead of making our own croissant dough at home.
 The puff pastry sheet needs to be thawed before using.
 So, either place into the refrigerator and leave overnight or remove and thaw at room temperature for 40 to 50 minutes.
 Once the puff pastry has thawed, all you need is 30 minutes to make the croissants.
 Leave them plain, add chocolate or another favorite filling.
 These are mini croissants, so when making, assume each person will eat two.